 Under our assumption 5, the sale value of the car (“Termination Value”) was $15,000

-Therefore the gross adjustment amount ($15,000 – $10,000) = $5,000.
+Therefore the gross adjustment amount (in this case a profit) is ($15,000 – $10,000) = $5,000.

-The second step is to reduce the gross adjustment amount by the extent of private use of the car over the 3 years of ownership.
+The second step therefore is to reduce the gross adjustment amount by the extent of private use of the car over the 3 years of ownership.

-2008-09 (Log Book) Private use = 60% x $5,000 = $3,000
+- Year 1 (Log Book) Private use = 60% x $5,000 = $3,000

-2009-10 (12% of Cost) Private use deemed 66.6% x $5,000 = $3,333
+- Year 2 (12% of Cost*) Private use deemed 66.6% x $5,000 = $3,333

-2010-11 (Cents per Km) Private use deemed 80% x $5,000 = $4,000
+- Year 3 (Cents per Km) Private use deemed 80% x $5,000 = $4,000

-=>Total Private Use Reduction Over 3 Years = $10,333
+=>Total Private Use Reductions Over the 3 Years = $10,333

 The gross adjustment amount ($5,000 determined above) is now proportionately reduced by the private use component, with the following formula: